DESCRIPTION

 PHARMACOLOGICAL ACTION

 The pharmacological action of acetaminophen (paracetamol) is not fully understood.
-It has been hypothesized that the mechanism involved for producing analgesia and antipyresia are similar to that of the salicylates but with only weak anti-inflammatory effects.
+It has been hypothesized that the mechanisms involved for producing analgesia and antipyrexia are similar to that of the salicylates but with only weak anti-inflammatory effects.
 It is known that acetaminophen (paracetamol) selectively inhibits prostaglandin synthesis, predominantly in the central nervous system and to a lesser extent in the periphery.
-Acetaminophen (paracetamol) also lowers body temperature by acting on the hypothalamus to increase vasodilatation and peripheral blood flow to aid heat dissipation.
+A cetaminophen (paracetamol) also lowers body temperature by acting on the hypothalamus to increase vasodilatation and peripheral blood flow to aid heat dissipation.
 This occurs largely in patients with a fever, with little change in body temperature in subjects with normal body temperature.
 Acetaminophen (paracetamol) is also a weak inhibitor of the enzyme cyclo-oxygenase, but only in the presence of a high concentration of peroxides. |

 KINETICS